dhirajpatra/facebooksimpleapp/README.md

 12. Create a FaceBook app from https://developers.facebook.com/docs/apps/register [read the help]

-Main settings part is Dashboard to get App Id, App Secret.
+Main settings part is in Dashboard to get App Id and App Secret.
-In Settings you have to select WebSite.
-Then put Site URL value as per your host/domain/virtual host.
+In Settings you have to input WebSite address eg. fbsimpleapp.dev [for my localhost site].
+De authorization url need https:// domain.

 ####  To run Test ####